devbaggett/Xylophone/README.md

 # Xylophone

-Xylophone app that plays 7 notes starting with middle C
+Xylophone app that plays 7 notes starting with middle C at the top (red button).